-If you are a carer yourself, are new to the responsibility or you have been doing it for years without noticing I wanted to share a few tips on how to cope, whether you look after your own child, a family member or it’s part of your job.
+If you are a carer yourself, are new to the responsibility, or you have been doing it for years without noticing I wanted to share a few tips on how to cope, whether you look after your child, a family member or it’s part of your job.

 - Money – The financial burden of caring for someone is sometimes a cross between putting petrol in your car to get to work or feeding your family!
 I have had cereal for dinner on many occasions.
-As a family, I work 27.5 hours a week across five days.
-My husband is full-time carer first and a self-employed designer but we still earn way under the lower earning limit of £16k so we rely on working and child tax credits and carers benefits.
+As a family, I work 15 hours a week across three days.
+My husband is full-time carer first and a self-employed designer, but we still earn way under the lower-earning limit of £16k, so we rely on working and child tax credits and carers benefits.
 We are in debt and have been for many years, maxed out credit cards, loans, overdrafts.
 We are slowly getting ourselves back on track.
 My suggestion would you draw up a monthly budget, if you are in the red, try and see if you could lower any outgoings.
-I spend my life on websites like Turn2us and Entitledto to see if we could be entitled to more it is also helpful to see how Universal Credit will affect you.
-Then there are helpful sites like Money Saving Expert and The Money Advice Service who can help save you money.
+I spend my life on websites like Turn2us and Entitledto to know if we could be entitled to more it is also helpful to see how Universal Credit will affect you.
+Then there are useful sites like Money Saving Expert and The Money Advice Service who can help save you money.

 - Anxiety & Depression – It’s not like you wake up one morning and feel down or low or depressed.
 From personal experience, it sneaks up on you.
 I remember having a bad day and just wanting to stay at home under my duvet, so I did.
 That was when I realised the low days were pretty constant.
-I suffered alone for a long time, I didn’t want to ‘bother’ anyone with my feelings or problems.
+I suffered alone for a long time; I didn’t want to ‘bother’ anyone with my feelings or problems.
 Then one day, it felt like hitting a wall.
 I didn’t want to live my life anymore.
-Now, I’m not saying I wanted to commit suicide (that’s not me) however I hated my life.
-I wanted to run away, get on an aeroplane and not be me for a while.
-Thankfully I didn’t, instead, I spoke to my GP who took it all very seriously.
-I still get moments of extreme anxiety, over silly things like attending job interviews, I’ll be honest and say last year I cancelled three interviews due to my anxiety.
-Never feel alone, there are professionals out there, who don’t judge, don’t make you feel stupid, it is their job to give you what you need!
+Now, I’m not saying I wanted to commit suicide (that’s not me); however, I hated my life.
+I tried to run away, get on an aeroplane and not be me for a while.
+Thankfully I didn’t.
+Instead, I spoke to my GP, who took it all very seriously.
+I still get moments of extreme anxiety, over silly things like attending job interviews, I’ll be honest and say last year I cancelled three meetings due to my anxiety.
+Never feel alone, there are professionals out there, who don’t judge, don’t make you feel stupid; it is their job to give you what you need!
 It’s hitting the news so often these days of teenagers as young as 13 taking their own lives because no one is listening!
-I was very good at masking how I was feeling, chatty little me was so used to doing it that it was second nature but hitting that wall was a wake-up call.
+I was very good at masking how I was feeling; chatty little me was so used to doing it that it was second nature but hitting that wall was a wake-up call.
 Please don’t suffer in silence!

 - Social Isolation – I have always been a sociable person, coffee date, shopping, anything to get me out of the house.
 But there is the other side of being a carer when you feel guilty for having a life.
 My husband isn’t a great one for ‘going’ out.
 So I often feel guilty when I do.
-However, I have learnt that my anxiety and depression was at its peak when I wasn’t going out and I wasn’t enjoying work.
+However, I had learnt that my anxiety and depression was at its peak when I wasn’t going out, and I wasn’t enjoying work.
 But I’ve learnt in the last year to say ‘yes’ to experiences.
 My son is at a special school, a group of parents, I can connect with as we all have the same level of sleep deprivation, the same issues of doing normal things.
 Suddenly, a group I could have a coffee with and not feel like I was alone.
-I guess the point I’m trying to make is…when was the last time you checked to see if your friend was okay?
-Asked them out for a coffee?
+I guess the point I’m trying to make is.
+When was the last time you checked to see if your friend was okay?
+Have you asked them out for a coffee?
 I’m not just talking about friends who are carers!
 This counts for everyone!

 This post today was inspired by the charity Mind.
 They are a charity who believe no-one should have to face a mental health problem alone.
 If you would like to know more about the charity and how it could help you or a loved one, please click on the link above.